maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 This service specification template is intended to be read by service architects who shall produce service A description.
 This section shall describe the intended readers. e.g.: -->

-This service specification is intended to be read by service architects, system engineers and developers in charge of designing and developing an instance of the XYZ service.
+This service specification is intended to be read by service architects, system engineers and developers in charge of designing and developing an instance of the MCP Service Registry Global Ledger service.

 Furthermore, this service specification is intended to be read by enterprise architects, service architects, information architects, system engineers and developers in pursuing architecting, design and development activities of other related services.